-Former Special Counsel Jack Smith testifies before US Congress committee
+‘Willfully broke the law’: Special Counsel Jack Smith testifies to Congress

 “ I was given the independence to conduct my investigation,” he said.

 Since being named special prosecutor, Smith has become a frequent target for criticism on the political right.
-Trump himself this week called Smith a “sick son of a b****” who led a group of “ handpicked radical-left Marxist prosecutors”.
+Just this week, Trump himself called Smith a “sick son of a b****” who led a group of “ handpicked radical-left Marxist prosecutors”.

-Over the past year, the Trump administration has largely removed the nonpartisan career federal employees who were involved in the two federal investigations Smith led, ending their employment.
+Over the past year, the Trump administration has largely removed the nonpartisan federal employees who were involved in the two federal investigations Smith led.

-Smith himself used the committee hearing to lash out at those decisions, accusing Trump of seeking retribution against government workers who served presidents of both parties.
+Smith used Thursday’s committee hearing to lash out at those employment decisions, accusing Trump of seeking retribution against government workers who served presidents of both parties.

 “ I’m proud of the work my team did, and I appreciate the opportunity to appear here today to correct false and misleading narratives about our work,” Smith told the panel.